seibel777/resendbox/README.md

 This is not the same as full push delivery.
 Background push notifications for email events would require an additional webhook + push backend or a native notification plugin workflow.

-## Security notes

-- no API key is hardcoded
-- the UI does not log the API key
-- access to the key is centralized through a bridge layer
-- Tauri mode keeps API access in native code
-- the API key is stored locally on the active device through the app storage layer

-## Current limitations

-- compose currently sends plain-text bodies with optional attachments
-- inbox only works when Resend inbound is configured
-- native Tauri runtime still depends on Rust being installed locally
-- full background push notifications are not implemented yet
-- secure OS keychain / vault storage is not implemented yet
-- threads are still future work

-## Future roadmap

-- threads
-- multiple accounts
-- advanced filters
-- advanced search
-- full inbox workflows
-- richer sync strategy
-- platform-specific credential storage
-- webhook-driven push notifications
-- automation management

 ## Product positioning